MARIASCK/The-Battle-of-Neighborhoods-Manhattan-vs-Staten-Island/README.md

 Task3 - A solving are provided in 2 files: 'Task3 NYC- Manhattan.ipynb'  and 'Task3 NYC - Staten Island.ipynb'

-Task 4 - Final Report in the file "MariaSCK Capstone Project 2020.docx"
+Final Report in the file "MariaSCK Capstone Project 2020.docx"